Neurofeedback and Brain Functioning

 What happens in a session …

-The sensors observe the brain’s activity and send this information through to a highly sophisticated computerised programme.
-It is virtually the same as a mini-EEG commonly used for standard neurological observational purposes.
-The programme reviews the information and when it detects a particular type of turbulent activity it will very briefly interrupt the music at those points.
-This alerts the brain to the presence of neuronal activity that is less than optimal.
+The sensors observe the brain’s electrical activity at the rate of 256 observations per second and this information is sent through to a highly sophisticated computerised programme.
+When the NeurOptimal(r) programme detects a particular type of turbulent activity it will very briefly interrupt the music at those points.
+This is the feedback loop which alerts the brain to the presence of neural activity that is less than optimal.
 You might hear a slight scratchy noise at the moment of interruption, although many more interruptions occur beyond your awareness.
-Having been alerted to the presence of non-optimal activity, and using its capacity to self-regulate, the brain proceeds to ‘reset’ or correct itself in order to pacify or avoid the turbulence and thereby the healing process is underway.
+The brain’s natural ability to self-regulate may then commence.
 No electrical current enters the brain.

 On conclusion, the practitioner removes the sensors and headphones; you will leave feeling refreshed, relaxed and well able to resume your normal activities.